devleaks/cockpitdecks-docs/docs/Installation.md

 If Cockpitdecks fails to connect to X-Plane or notices it does no longer receive dataref values from X-Plane, it will again repetitively try to connect to it until it succeeds.

 The *aircraft folder* (Toliss A321) where cockpitdecks tries to find a `deckconfig` folder can be anywhere, it does not need to be in the X-Plane aircraft folder.
 However, the `deckconfig` folder must be in the X-Plane aircraft folder for the Cockpitdecks Helper Plugin.
 (For Unix technical people, a symbolic link does the trick.)

-## Install Aircraft Config

-Duane, a Cockpitdecks aficionado has realized several configurations for several aircrafts.

-You can [find them here](https://github.com/dlicudi/cockpitdecks-configs), download them and install them in your aircraft folder.

 # Troubleshooting